apognu/knox/README.md

  INFO  knox::commands::git > vault modifications successfully pushed upstream
 ```

+For now, the only supported authentication methods is through SSH keys provided by `ssh-agent`.

 ## As a library

 The `examples` directory contain an example showing how to use `libknox` to manipulate vaults.
 You can run the example with: